Last Updated on by

 For any windows and mirrors, a simple mix of warm water, baking soda, and castile soap will work great.
 Castile soap is made exclusively from vegetable oils which makes it a great natural cleaning option.
 Like vinegar, it’s biodegradable and great for the environment!
 With that simple mixture, spray any windows or mirrors and then wipe down with a soft cloth.
 You’ll see better results if you use two clothes, one for scrubbing and one for polishing.

 Now that you have all the information you need to tackle bathroom grime with your natural cleaning solutions, you’re going to need the right tools to properly clean your bathroom!
-Paper towels will only get you so far in your war against grime.
+Paper towels from a paper goods supply company will only get you so far in your war against grime.
 Here are 5 must haves when it comes to bathroom cleaning.

 The toilet brush is a crucial part of your bathroom cleaning arsenal, simply because no one wants to get too close to the toilet bowl.
 Personally, I think it sounds like a nightmare to try and clean a toilet with a sponge.
 That means you’re getting your hands, arms, and even your face a little too close for comfort to the inside of a toilet.
 The hard bristles on a toilet brush are also going to be your greatest ally against toilet bowl scum.
 A good toilet brush and holder are only going to run you between $10-$15, a solid investment if you ask me.
 Save yourself the headache and make sure your bathroom is well equipped and ready for cleaning.